jabney/swiftSet/README.md

 ```

 #### Set Operations
-`Set` supports five basic set operations: union, intersection, difference, complement, and equals. `difference` is the symmetric difference, and `complement` is the relative complement.
+`Set` supports five basic set operations: union, intersection, difference, complement, and equals. `difference` is the _symmetric difference_, and `complement` is the _relative complement_.
 Set operations produce no side effects, so no state in the calling set is affected.

 ```javascript
 var